 If you notice something might be up, Ask.

 Sometimes it may be difficult to understand how to help someone.
-So if you see someone struggling, maybe take them aside and talk to them – ask them how you can make things easier for them at work.
-A simple change could make a world of difference.
-It can be difficult for people to open up, as they may be afraid of losing their job or being demoted, so let people know that it’s okay to speak up if they are struggling.
+So if you see someone struggling, maybe take them aside and talk to them – ask them how you can make things easier for them at work as a simple change could make a world of difference.
+It can be difficult for people to open up, as they may be afraid of losing their job so let people know that it’s okay to speak up if they are struggling.
 Compassion goes a long way!

 Appreciate the people

 Appreciation is a great motivator.
-No matter what the role is, how big or small, everyone should be valued because everyone is contributing to a whole.
-Everyone talks about John and Paul but what would the Beatles be without George and Ringo?
-This could be verbally praising people, or making small gestures that could instil a positive mood.
+No matter what the role is, how big or small, everyone should be valued.
+This could be done verbally by praising people or making small gestures that could instil a positive mood.
 People put a lot of mental and physical energy into what they do, so it’s important to thank them from time to time.

 Mix things up a bit!

 Create some variation in the workplace.
-As much as it’s important to work hard, when things become routine or a bit ‘groundhog day’ it can be easy to get bored and difficult to stay motivated.
-It could be something small such as a charity bake off or a raffle in the office, alternatively it could be something bigger like a day out or a meal somewhere occasionally.
+As much as it’s important to work hard when things become routine or like ‘groundhog day’ it can easily be difficult to stay motivated.
+Creating variation could be something small such as a charity bake-off or a raffle in the office.
+Alternatively, it could be something bigger like a day out or a meal somewhere occasionally.
 We’re not machines, so variation is important in keeping us mentally vibrant.

 Understand that everyone is different

-Remember that everyone is an individual; individuality and identity are leading factors in making us feel fulfilled.
+Remember that everyone is an individual; identity and individuality are leading factors in making employees feel fulfilled.
 Some people are introverts, some people are extroverts, some people are somewhere in-between.
-Although it’s not easy to remember everyone and their personal needs, do your best to understand them.
-Different people with different experiences are what make a workplace thrive!
+Although it’s not easy to remember everyone and their personal needs, do your best to understand them as people with different experiences are what make a workplace thrive!